steveestewart/nashvilledevops.github.io/README.md

 This is the official project to support the NashDevOps.com Website

-NashDevOps is a group for curious individuals that are interested in collaborating with other like-minded people that have passion for the DevOps Culture.
+NashDevOps is a group for curious individuals that are interested in collaborating with other like-minded people that have a passion for the DevOps Culture.
 This includes Technical Practitioners & IT Business Leaders involved with Digital & IT Transformation initiatives.

 This project is open sourced and all are invited to contribute.